 Personal assistant: “Matt, there’s a call for you.”

 Matt looked annoyed, as if interrupted just as he was about to feast on a long awaited meal.
 He walked over to his desk and answered the phone standing.
-He hadn’t taken his eyes off Daniel and looked anxious to get back to his favourite pastime: picking on the weak.
+He hadn’t taken his eyes off Daniel and looked anxious to get back to his favourite pastime: picking on the weak and helpless.

 Over the next several seconds I watched the look on Matt’s face transform.
 The imaginary rope which previously held up his body in a straight line suddenly snapped as if the handles of an invisible pair of scissors were squeezed together.
 The muscles on Matt’s face gave in to gravity.
 Something serious happened, I realised.